MikeSmithLabTeam/particletracker/docs/source/rstfiles/extending/extending.rst

 Important note about reinstallation / upgrading particletracker
 ---------------------------------------------------------------

 It is worth backing up your user_methods.py and param_file_creator.py files.
 If you upgrade and reinstall these can be easily lost so keep separate copies and then copy them back into the correct locations.
 If you are using the miniconda environments suggested it can be a pain to find the correct locations.
 A useful tip for quickly finding the directory is to activate your conda environment and then type python at the command prompt.
 Then type "import particletracker" followed by "particletracker.__file__".
-This will print the root directory of your particletracker installation. user_methods.py is in this root folder and param_file_creator is contained in the "general" folder.
+This will print the root directory of your particletracker installation. user_methods.py is in this root folder and param_file_creator is contained in the "general" subfolder.